 3) We strive to do integrative research.
 A good goal is to try to address at least two of Tinbergen’s Four Questions over the course of a PhD.

 4) We study a fabulous supermodel organism.
-Here are two specific suggested activities to fully take advantage of the strengths of stickleback: (1) read the classic ethological literature; (2) go to the stickleback meetings at least once during your tenure in the lab; the stickleback meeting can be a great crash course on all things stickleback.
+Here are two specific suggested activities to fully take advantage of the strengths of stickleback: (1) read the classic ethological literature; (2) go to the stickleback meetings at least once during a tenure in the lab; the stickleback meeting can be a great crash course on all things stickleback.

 12) We help others succeed by writing letters of recommendation.
-In order for a letter writer to write you the strongest possible letter, please provide them with the following information at least TWO WEEKS before the application is dueWhat is the name of the fellowship/award/grant you are applying for?
+In order for a letter writer to write you the strongest possible letter, we provide them with the following information at least TWO WEEKS before the application is due.
+What is the name of the fellowship/award/grant we are applying for?
 When is it due?
 Is that postmarked date or due date?
 To whom should the letter be addressed (name and address)?
 What should the letter writer do with the letter once it’s written?
 Does the letter writer print out a hard copy, sign it and put it in a signed and sealed envelope?
 Do they put the envelope in the mail or give it to you?
 Is it submitted online?
 Is the application meant to emphasize something particular, e.g. community service, advancement of women and people from under-represented groups, etc?
-Provide a copy of your application, including your most recent CV and whatever statements are required.
-Whenever possible, provide the name and title of the person who will receive the completed letter.
+We provide a copy of the application, including the most recent CV and whatever statements are required.
+Whenever possible, we provide the name and title of the person who will receive the completed letter.
 “To whom it may concern” sounds generic, and inappropriate use of Miss, Mrs, Ms, Mr, and Dr can be offensive.
-A letter writer always likes to know why he or she is being asked, so provide this information if you can.
-Who else will be writing letters on your behalf?
-This information helps the letter writer adjust their comments in important ways, e.g. because you attended the letter writer’s office hours and our conversations during office hours influenced your thinking, or because the letter writer is a member of a society and you are applying for a grant from that society, or because the letter writer is an alum of a particular university and you are applying to attend that university, etc.
+A letter writer always likes to know why he or she is being asked, so we provide this information if we can.
+We also communicate the names of other letter-writers; this information helps the letter writer adjust their comments in important ways, e.g. because you attended the letter writer’s office hours and our conversations during office hours influenced your thinking, or because the letter writer is a member of a society and you are applying for a grant from that society, or because the letter writer is an alum of a particular university and you are applying to attend that university, etc.

 13) We love graduate students!
 PhD students in the lab typically take 5-6 years to complete their degree.
 Students might need a 6th year if something goes wrong, funding allows, or if there is something super cool to pursue.
 Graduate programs typically expect students to submit >3 manuscripts for publication in 5 years.
-Be advised that publishing is much harder and takes much longer than you think it will (or should).
-Everything (your exams, completing projects, securing a postdoc, etc.) is easier if you publish soon and publish often.
+We know that publishing is much harder and takes much longer than we think it will (or should).
+Everything (exams, completing projects, securing a postdoc, etc.) is easier if we publish soon and publish often.
 Not sure what to do?
 Collecting data, reading and writing are always good.
-If you are not collecting data, try to read and write every day.
-Present at a local venue (e.g. GEEB symposium, Neuroscience SfN poster night, IGB theme hop) at least onceApply for SIB and external grants every yearPublic outreach and science communication is encouraged!
-That being said, they are lower priority than your research.
-Participate in reading groups and seminarsConsider co-writing a review paper.
-TA > 2x.
-If you are aiming for a career in teaching, pursue opportunities available through, for example, the Center for Teaching Excellence.
-However, keep in mind that your primary job as a grad student is to do research, not to teach.
-Also, you won’t get a teaching job if you don’t do the research required for your PhD.
-Go to a national or international conference ~1x/year.
+If we are not collecting data, we try to read and write every day.
+We present at a local venue (e.g. GEEB symposium, Neuroscience SfN poster night, IGB theme hop) at least once.
+We apply for SIB and external grants every year.
+Public outreach and science communication is encouraged!
+We participate in reading groups and seminars and are encouraged to consider co-writing a review paper.
+Graduate students TA > 2x.
+If students are aiming for a career in teaching, they are encouraged to pursue opportunities available through, for example, the Center for Teaching Excellence.
+However, we keep in mind that the primary goal of graduate school is to learn how to do high quality research, and that experience has many transferrable benefits (e.g. learning how start and complete a multi-year project, how to communicate, how to work with others, how to learn and implement new technical skills, etc).
+Also, it is difficult for PhD students to get a teaching job if they don’t do the research required for a PhD.
+We go to a national or international conference ~1x/year.
 Members of the lab regularly attend conferences such as ABS, ISBE, SfN, SICB, Evolution, Am Nat, Gordon Conferences, SBN, ISNI and IBANGS.
-Have a committee meeting 1x/year; meet individually with your committee members 1x/year (more is better)
+Graduate students meet with their committee meeting 1x/year and meet individually with their committee members 1x/year (more is better).

 A typical timeline for PhD students in the lab:

-Year 1: Tinkering – fish, lab work, learn from others in the lab; Apply for NSF predoc and other fellowships; Take classes – stats, programming, genomics and any coursework deficiencies; Summer – first field season, get lots of data, explore; Meet with your committee.
+Year 1: Tinkering – fish, lab work, learn from others in the lab; Apply for NSF predoc and other fellowships; Take classes – stats, programming, genomics and any coursework deficiencies; Summer – first field season, get lots of data, explore; Meet with committee.

-Year 2: Collect data; Analyze data, plan next experiment; Apply for grants and fellowships; Prep for prelim; Write Chapter 1; Take prelim if Chapter 1 submitted; Become involved in outreach; Fill in any remaining coursework deficiencies; Meet with your committee.
+Year 2: Collect data; Analyze data, plan next experiment; Apply for grants and fellowships; Prep for prelim; Write Chapter 1; Take prelim if Chapter 1 submitted; Become involved in outreach; Fill in any remaining coursework deficiencies; Meet with committee.

 Year 5: Apply for postdocs/jobs; Write Chapter 3, defend.